DavidJCobb/DovahKit/HOW TO CONTRIBUTE.md

 2. Go to the Qt Project Settings.

 3. Set "Run Deployment Tool" to "Yes."
 This will run `windeployqt` during the build step, which will copy Qt-related dependencies into the same folder as the compiled EXE.
 Note that it may not copy the VC Redistributable package.

-When committing to the repo, please refrain from committing an updated project file unless you have changed this setting back to "No" first.

 ### Working with the Dovahscript engine